Dynamic-Capital/Dynamic-Capital/dns/ton-dns-operations-log.md

 this file alongside [`toncli-dns-runbook.md`](./toncli-dns-runbook.md) when preparing governance packets or multisig memos.

+## 2025-10-19 – Gateway URL optimisation and verification sweep

+- **Objective** — Consolidate the published HTTPS gateway URLs around the DigitalOcean reverse proxy while confirming every bridge serves the current TON Site bundle.
+- **Change set** — Updated `dns/dynamiccapital.ton.json` so the
+  `ton_site.gateways` map now references the user-facing `ton-gateway.dynamic-capital.ondigitalocean.app` host as primary, with the Lovable standby and TON Foundation bridges marked operational.
+Refreshed the verification block to capture 2025-10-19 probes returning `HTTP 200` across all three endpoints and recorded the same timestamp inside `dynamic-capital-ton/storage/dns-records.txt` and `public/dns/active.json`.
+- **Next steps** — Keep the Lovable standby gateway in the synthetic probe rotation and alert on drift between the DigitalOcean origin bundle and the published TON Storage artefacts.

 ## 2025-10-18 – Resolver ownership delegated to DAO multisig

 - **Objective** — Transfer `dynamiccapital.ton` NFT ownership from the